• The Royal Logistic Corps

 158 Regiment

-The Regiment is organised into five Squadrons:
+The regiment is organised into five squadrons:

-• 200 Headquarters Squadron based in Peterborough
+• 200 Headquarters Squadron - Peterborough

 • 201 Squadron - Bedford and Luton